yoni2k/data-science-ml-dl-audio-books/DETAILED_STEPS.md

 ### Conclusions going forward:
 - Not conclusive, but seems there is no difference between 100 and 200, but quicker, go down more

+## Conclusions 14 - width smaller - 50
+- Local run
+- Currently concentrating on train loss: ~.83
+- Time: ~ 4.1 on average
+### Conclusions going forward:
+- Not conclusive, but seems there is no difference between 200, 100 and 50, but slower, go down more